Day 1: Arrival at Kigali Airport

 Accommodation Options

-Mid-range Level: Nyungwe Top View Hill Hotel
+Mid-range Level: Nyungwe Top View Hill Hotel | Luxury Level: One and Only Nyungwe House

 Today, set off from Nyungwe to Huye on a scenic 2.5-hour drive.
 Huye is renowned for its vibrant history and rich academic heritage, anchored by the National University of Rwanda, which has long been a center of learning and intellectual growth.
-Check into the lodge for brief refreshment.
+Check into the lodge for brief refreshments.

 Begin your exploration with a visit to the Ethnographic Museum, one of Africa's finest cultural museums.
 Built in 1987, this museum houses an impressive collection of historical, ethnographic, artistic, and archaeological artifacts.
 Its seven galleries beautifully display traditional handicrafts, musical instruments, agricultural tools, and royal regalia, accompanied by insightful visual aids that narrate the story of Rwanda's cultural evolution.
 Through these exhibits, gain a deeper understanding of Rwandan society, its traditions, and its people’s way of life.